 Short straddles are essentially the opposite of long straddles.
-In the previous chapter, we learned how long straddles are profitable if the market is volatile.
-Conversely, short straddles are profitable if the market is flat (neutral).
+In the previous chapter, we learned that long straddles can profit when the market is volatile.
+Conversely, short straddles are most profitable when the market is flat (neutral).

 These are the components of a short straddle: